 I've always been a perfectionist.
 I'm afraid of making a mistake, getting it wrong, and embarrassing myself.
 Once my company started to do well I worked on a new plan that would blow up our business, make us millionaires, and give us financial freedom forever!
 I worked, and I worked, and I worked on this business plan.
-And when I was almost done, I second guessed yet another thing I had in it so I worked on it some more.
+And when I was almost done, I second guessed it, so I worked on it some more.
 But finally, FINALLY, I decided that it was perfect.
 It was done.
 It was exactly what I wanted and so we took it to market.
-Our new bold plan to get our business acquired and make us rich!
+Our new bold plan to get our business acquired and make us rich was ready!
 The big idea was to have a giant company in a competing industry buy us.
 So we went to the #1 player in the industry, the big multi-billion dollar kahuna...
 And they said, "No."

 No?
 Wait, what?
 The plan was perfect.
 How could it be a no?
 Can you read it again?
 "Sorry, no." I was shocked.
 All that time invested for nothing.
 But then we thought, "Hey, the #1 company won't buy us but maybe one of their smaller competitors will."
-So we started reaching out, eventually getting a meeting with the #4 sized company.
+So we started reaching out, eventually getting a meeting with the #4 biggest company.
 They were super interested, had just raised a bunch of money to buy companies like ours and we got in for a meeting with them.
 They told us that they were indeed looking to buy a software company like ours and had already been talking to our biggest rival for the past three months.
-They really liked us, our plan, our software, and us as people... but they were going to buy our rival because they had spent so much time already talking to them.
+They really liked us, our plan, our software, and us as people... but they were going to buy our rival because they had already spent so much time talking to them and they wanted to move quickly.
 They bought our rival for $40 million.